-The complete adverse event terminology is comprised of four distinct sets of terminologies and their associated alphanumeric codes (Figure2, Table 1).
-Reporters should be encouraged to code to the most detailed level as possible, and use as many codes as necessary, in agreement with requirements of relevant jurisdictions.
+The complete adverse event terminology is comprised of seven annexes within four distinct sets of terminologies and their associated alphanumeric codes (Figure2, Table 1).
+It is expected that terms will be used from each annex to fully capture the adverse event.